 An herbalist and nutritionist who I worked with took one look at me on my first day on the job and said, “you need animal protein & fat, NOW.”
-I gave her all the reasons why I was against adding meat back in but at the end of the conversation her scientific explanations won me over and I surrendered.
+I gave her all the reasons why I was against adding meat back in but at the end of the conversation her scientific explanations won me over.

-In 2012, I decided to embrace good old-fashioned meat, and overnight, I added in animal protein and more fat than I ever thought was “safe” to eat – I feasted on chicken, pork, beef, coconut, raw dairy, eggs (yolk and all), avocado, and butter.
+In 2012, I decided to reintroduced high-quality, locally sourced animal protein and more fat than I ever thought was “safe” to eat.
 The effects were instant.

-Within 2 days of eating meat again, I felt strong and grounded in a way I hadn’t felt in many years.
+Within 2 days, I felt strong and grounded in a way I hadn’t felt in many years.
 I felt like all the energy literally drained from the constant swirl around my head and flowed evenly throughout my body; my head was clear and alert.

 I felt as though I had the ability to take on more in my life because I had the fortitude, strength, and clarity to step out powerfully into the world.